avidbots/flatland/docs/included_plugins/laser.rst

       layers: ["all"]

       # optional, set the scan direction of the lidar sweep
-      # "clockwise" or "counter-clockwise", defaults to "counter-closewise"
+      # "clockwise" or "counter-clockwise", defaults to "counter-clockwise"
       scan_direction: "counter-clockwise"